mcauduro/retail/lab2_analyze_and_visualize/instructions/lab2_analyze_and_visualize.md

    ![Configure Lambda Firehose Processor - Part 1](images/configure_lambda_firehose_processor_page1.png)

 9. Scroll down further to where you see the Lambda source code.
-Leave it as-is (it is not editable in this screen) and click on 'Create function'
+Leave it as-is (**the source code is NOT editable in this screen**) and click on 'Create function'

    ![Configure Lambda Firehose Processor - Part 2](images/configure_lambda_firehose_processor_page2.png)